Elections Canada Audit Committee Terms of Reference (2018–19)

 - Ensure that the Audit Committee Terms of Reference are relevant, and propose updates to them as appropriate.

-The chair of the Audit Committee may meet as required with the Chief Audit Executive (CAE) and the OAG outside of Committee meetings.
+The Chair of the Audit Committee may meet as required with the CAE and the OAG outside of Committee meetings.

 Tenure and Terms of Office